cramatt/stomp-websockets/README.md

 Much of what Socket.io provides is backwards compatibility with old browsers that don't support Native WebSockets.
 The other big feature is the concept of rooms and channels.
 You can subscribe to a room and only get messages sent to that room.
 The last killer feature is broadcast, the ability for a Socket server to send a message to all clients at once.
 Socket requires both a Server and Client library to work properly.

-STOMP on the other hand is a specification which can be implemented using different real-time transport methods, like WebSockets, ActiveMQ, etc. Typically you'd use a library that implements STOMP for you, for example [StompJS](https://github.com/jmesnil/stomp-websocket) for Javascript.
+STOMP on the other hand is a specification which can be implemented using different real-time transport methods, like WebSockets, ActiveMQ, etc. Typically you'd use a library that implements STOMP for you (ex: [StompJS](https://github.com/jmesnil/stomp-websocket) for Javascript).
 At a high level, you connect, subscribe, and send messages.
 There is no channel, room, or broadcast - so the client and server must implement this on their own.

-At a high level STOMP messages have `destination, body, headers`.
-Example:
+At a high level STOMP messages have `destination, body, headers`. (ex:)

 ```js
 stomp.client.subscribe('weather', message => {